 I assume that you have already done so.
 If you haven’t done so, use the link at the end of the article.
 The install is very simple…no need for instructions on this one.

-STEP 2: Create a new profile in SyncBack.
+STEP 2: Create a new profile in SyncBack

 The first thing you need to do after you start SyncBack is create a new backup profile.
 You can create many profiles for backing up different folder structures.
 For example, I have six profiles: Backup iTunes, Backup My Documents, Backup My Pictures, Restore iTunes, Restore My Documents and Restore My Pictures.